MakeSchool-Tutorials/MakeSchoolNotes-Swift3-V2/P05-Introduction-to-Segues/content.md

 Now that we have our view controllers set up, let's add the functionality that will allow us to transition between view controllers!

-To transition to new view in iOS we use *segues* (pronounced seg-way).
+To transition to a new view in iOS we use *segues* (pronounced seg-way).
 For Make School Notes, when a user taps a table view cell in the List Notes Table View Controller we want to trigger a segue to our Display Note View Controller Screen.
 Segues can be created programmatically, but they can also be created in storyboards, which is how we're going to do it.

 > [action]
 ***Control-click*** starting on the *listNotesTableViewCell* and drag to the *Display Note View Controller*, select *show* from underneath the *Selection Segue* options.